-According to Gallup polls, more than two-thirds of Americans support legalizing cannabis for adults’ use.
-State-by-state polling shows majority support in every single state.
-Yet only 21 states (and D.C.) have passed laws to legalize and regulate cannabis for individuals over 21.
+According to Gallup polling, more than two-thirds of Americans support legalizing cannabis for adults’ use.
+Civiqs' state polling found shows plurality or majority support in every single state.
+Yet cannabis is still illegal in 26 states.

-Those states that have legalized cannabis are blue, red, and purple: Alaska, Arizona, California, Colorado, Connecticut, Illinois, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia, and Washington.
-(Voters in South Dakota passed a legalization law in November 2020, but it was overturned in court.)
+Over half the U.S. population lives in a legal cannabis state.
+States that have legalized cannabis are blue, red, and purple: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Jersey, New Mexico, New York, Ohio, Oregon, Rhode Island, Vermont, Virginia, and Washington.

 Below you will find more information about those laws and how they are working, along with materials to make the case for allowing adults to use a substance that is safer than alcohol.